NETWAYS/foreman-training/provisioning/04_compute_resource.md

 ### Copy the public key to the root account of the host "host.localdomain" using ssh-copy-id

-If you know the password of the account in the remote system ssh-copy-id simplifies key management.
+If you know the password of the account and authentication by password is allowed in the remote system ssh-copy-id simplifies key management.

     $ ssh-copy-id root@host.localdomain

+To allow authentication by password "PasswordAuthentication yes" and "PermitRootLogin yes" must be set in /etc/ssh/sshd_config on the Host.

+As an alternative you can manually copy the public key to .ssh/authorized_keys.

+    foreman.localdomain$ cat .ssh/id_*.pub
+    host.localdomain# echo "KEY" >> .ssh/authorized_keys

 ### Configure the Compute resource in Foreman Web GUI